karolinakantorska/would-you-rather/README.md

 This is the assessment project for Udacity's React & Redux nanodegree course.

 You have to install Node.js package and npm install.
-To get it working lauch 'npm start'.
+To get it working launch 'npm start'.
 This will open local host: http://localhost:3000 in your browser.

 ## Contributing

-This repository is the code for a udacity nanodegree curse assessment .
+This repository is the code for a Udacity nanodegree curse assessment .
 Therefore, we most likely will not accept pull requests.